acherm/acherm.github.io/_posts/2025-03-19-ReproducibilityMetamorphicTestingChess.md

 ---

 This is *not* just another blog post about chess—or at least, not only about chess.
-While the setting involves **Stockfish**, the world's strongest open-source chess engine, the real discussion here is broader:
+While the setting involves [Stockfish](https://stockfishchess.org/), the world's strongest open-source chess engine, the real discussion here is broader:
 How do we carefully assess inconsistencies in complex AI systems?
 When an AI model—or a highly optimized program—seems to violate fundamental expectations, how do we tell the difference between a genuine bug and an artifact of the evaluation setup?
 These questions brought me to the paper *Metamorphic Testing of Chess Engines* ([IST, 2023](https://www.sciencedirect.com/science/article/pii/S0950584923001179)).
 The authors applied **metamorphic testing (MT)**—a well-known software testing technique—to Stockfish and found numerous evaluation inconsistencies, suggesting that Stockfish might be flawed in ways that had gone unnoticed.
+!["Generate an image suggesting all ideas of this text.
+Please use a Rubik's cube with chess pieces, a hand manipulating it to reproduce/infer results, in particular whether there are bugs (with GPT4)"](/assets/SFMT-cube.png)
 But one issue made me pause: the study was conducted at depth=10.

 Depth is *everything* in chess engine analysis.
 At low depths, evaluations are unstable, and discrepancies may not reflect real errors but rather artifacts of the engine's limited search horizon. **Were these reported inconsistencies actual bugs, or just fragile observations that disappeared under different conditions?**